Jamdesk Documentation logo

 Best Practices

-Every page has a unique, descriptive title
+• Unique titles — Every page has a distinct, descriptive title under 60 characters.

 Frontmatter Reference